 Server Log Fundamentals & Compliance: A Technical Blueprint

 Server logs serve as the definitive source of truth for origin-level traffic.
-They capture every request, including blocked bots, cache misses, and CDN bypasses.
+They capture every request, including blocked bots, cache misses, and CDN bypasses — data that no JavaScript tag or sampled analytics product can reconstruct after the fact.

-• Raw access logs reveal unfiltered bot behavior and HTTP status code tracking
+- Raw access logs reveal unfiltered bot behavior and complete HTTP status code tracking.

 Accurate web server log analysis begins with standardized capture rules.
-Default configurations often omit critical fields required for downstream diagnostics.
+Default configurations often omit critical fields required for downstream diagnostics — the stock Apache common format, for example, drops the user-agent and referrer entirely, making bot segmentation impossible after the fact.

 log_format combined_custom '$remote_addr - $remote_user [$time_local] '